pingcap/docs-cn/functions-and-operators/precision-math.md

 The result of the `ROUND()` function depends on whether its argument is exact or approximate:

-- For exact-value numbers, the `ROUND()` function uses the “round half up” rule.
+- For exact-value numbers, the `ROUND()` function uses the "round half up" rule.
 - For approximate-value numbers, the results in TiDB differs from that in MySQL:

     ```sql